-31 December 2018 Level 1 € Level 2 € Level 3 €

-Investment property ,- 271,976,830
+31 December 2019 Level 1 € Level 2 € Level 3 € Investment property 272,541,797 31 December 2018 Level 1 € Level 2 € Level 3 € Investment property - - 271,976,830

-Group

-31 December 2017 Level 1 € Level 2 € Level 3 €

-Investment property - - 250,267,829

 The fair value of the subsidiary's investment property is estimated based on a valuation exercise carried out by the directors.
 The significant inputs and assumptions are developed in close consultation with management.
 The valuation processes and fair value changes are reviewed by the board of directors at each reporting date.
-During the year under review, the valuation arrived at when using these inputs amounted to €271,976,830 (see note 16).
+During the year under review, the valuation arrived at when using these inputs amounted to €272,541,797 (see note 16).

-34 Contingent liabilities
+33 Contingent liabilities

-One of the subsidiaries is involved in two court cases, instituted by a supplier, as defendant in court proceedings against it amounting in total to £250,000.
-These proceedings are still in the very early stages and as a result it is not possible to predict a possible outcome.
+One of the subsidiaries is involved in two court cases, instituted by a supplier, as defendant in court proceedings against it amounting in total to €250,000.
+At the reporting date, a compromise agreement for €75,000 had been signed by the parties involved and all pending court cases dropped.
+In consequence of this, the money held as a guarantee was released (note 22).

-35 Capital management policies and procedures
+34 Capital management policies and procedures